-D.1.5 Investments
+D.1.4 Investments

-D.1.5.1 Holdings in related undertakings, including participations, and unaffiliated equities
+D.1.4.1 Holdings in related undertakings, including participations, and unaffiliated equities

 Solvency II Value Consolidated UK GAAP Value

 Assets £000 £000

-Holdings in related undertakings, including participations 70,660 -
+Holdings in related undertakings, including participations 142,074 106,366

-Unaffiliated equities 5,160 5,160
+Unaffiliated equities 5,005 5,005

 AIL has investments in i) wholly-owned subsidiaries, ii) partially-owned subsidiaries, iii) an associate entity in which it does not have a dominant influence, and iv) unaffiliated entities.
-Under UK GAAP, the subsidiary undertakings are fully consolidated on a line-by-line basis using the acquisition method of accounting.
+Under UK GAAP, the subsidiary undertakings are partly consolidated on a line-by-line basis using the acquisition method of accounting.
 This approach requires measurement of the cost of the acquisition and allocating that cost to the identifiable assets acquired and liabilities and contingent liabilities assumed.
 The residual difference between the cost of the acquisition and net assets acquired is goodwill as discussed in Section D.1.1 above.

 All entities which are not consolidated on a line-by-line basis are held as participations within the balance sheet line item 'Holdings in related undertakings, including participations'.
-In accordance with Delegated Regulation (EU) 2015/35 Article 13, AIL is valuing its holdings in related undertakings, in accordance with the following order of hierarchy:
+In accordance with UK adopted Delegated Regulation (EU) 2015/35 Article 13, AIL is valuing its holdings in related undertakings, in accordance with the following order of hierarchy: